 Figure 1 presents the per capita real GDP growth rate in Chile before and after 1985.
 For comparison purposes, it also presents the growth rates of the median countries in Latin America and the Caribbean (LAC) and the world, respectively.
-While Chile lagged behind the typical countries in these groups in 1961-85, its growth rate of per capita GDP soared to above 4.5% in 1986-90, far surpassing the regional and world medians.
+While Chile lagged behind the typical countries in these groups in 1961-85, its growth rate of per capita GDP soared to above 4.5% in 1986-99, far surpassing the regional and world medians.
+Surely, there were periods of high growth in Chile before 1985, one of the most notables of which occurred between 1976 and 1981.
+However, they were usually short-lived and preceded and followed by sharp recessions.
+The "golden" period for growth in Chile is remarkable for its extension and stability.

 Conversely to the Latin American experience, the 1980s was not a "lost decade" for Chile.
 Even though Chile's GDP fell drastically in the aftermath of the regional debt crisis and its own banking crisis, it fully recovered in the second half of the 1980s and continued to grow in most of the 1990s.
 Not only did Chile experience high growth rates in average since 1985, but also the volatility of its growth rate was small when compared to a worldwide sample of countries (see Figure 2).